gskll/notes/aws-dynamogdb-workshop.md

 get item - if strong consistency goes straight to the leader, for eventual consistency goes to any node - RCUs are halved for eventual consistency eventual by default

-each table 3k rcu/1k wcu
+each partition 3k rcu/1k wcu

 gsi can have partition key update - will be delete then put, 2x cost